 - 1 egg

 - Add all ingredients to the bowl of a stand mixer in order listed.

-- Likewise, if it is too wet (more like banana bread, not able to be formed or handled at all in the next step), add a tablespoon or two of flour.
+- If it is too dry (not sticky, easily handled, or crumbly), add a tablespoon or two of water.
+Likewise, if it is too wet (more like banana bread, not able to be formed or handled at all in the next step), add a tablespoon or two of flour.

-- When the rolls have almost doubled in size, preheat the oven to 350 degrees F and bake for 17-20 minutes, until golden brown on top and done inside.
-If you omitted the dry milk powder, the rolls might not brown as much so check the inside if they aren't browned by 20 minutes.
+- bake at 350 degrees F and bake for 17-20 minutes, until golden brown on top and done inside.
+If you omitted the dry milk powder and/or skipped the egg wash, the rolls might not brown as much so check the inside if they aren't browned by 20 minutes.

 - Remove from the oven and brush with melted butter.
 These rolls are best served warm but we put the leftovers in a Ziploc bag and they were still soft the next day.

 GLUTEN FREE FLOUR OPTIONS: